 Not to ruin the mood, David brought a picnic in for lunch and we ate at the hotel for dinner.
 A total cocoon day before saying “Arrivederci Roma”.

 Flying Home From Rome to Toronto

 While we might have felt ripped off on the Rome to Munich portion of our Business Class flight, Lufthansa regained some points on the long flight back to Toronto.
-With a day flight I was not looking to sleep.
-But the service and food was great.
+With a day flight I did not sleep.
+But the service and food were great.

 We arrived relaxed in Toronto and with a quick limo ride home.
 This 10 week vacation in Italy was over!
 Except of course for editing of 15,000 photos and 10 weeks of almost daily blog drafts to get into final shape!